 During the fiscal year, the Town revised the budget on a couple of occasions.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources such as federal and state grants; and 3) increases in appropriations that become necessary to maintain or expand services.
-Significant amendments to its General Fund budget included: increase to revenues and expenses from debris removal, equipment needs and public property repair claims as a result of Hurricane Florence; increase to revenues and expenses as a result of a post-hurricane tree replanting initiative and the beach nourishment engineering phase; replacement of a damaged police vehicle; and recognition of increased revenues in property taxes, sales and use tax, ambulance fees, and investment earnings.
+Significant amendments to its General Fund budget included: Capital Outlay projects for the Public Safety Building which was a carry-over from the prior fiscal year, security cameras installation at both public buildings, board room audio visual upgrades, and adjustments to the appropriations for professional services.